luannndev/software-dev-resources/README.md

 ## Conclusion 🏁

-This collection of resources is designed to help you succeed in building desktop applications for various platforms.
+This collection of resources and examples is designed to help you succeed in building desktop applications for various platforms.
 Whether you're targeting Windows, macOS, or cross-platform, the tools and resources listed here will provide a solid foundation.
 If you have suggestions or additional resources, feel free to contribute! 😊